AlexPechkin2004/habit-tracker/README.md

 3. **Sign In**:
    - Launch the app and sign in with a Google account to access all features.
    - Ensure an active internet connection for initial Firebase synchronization.

-## Usage
-1. **Create a Habit**:
-   - Navigate to the "Habits" tab and tap the floating action button (+).
-   - Select a predefined habit (e.g., "Reading") or add a custom one.
-   - Set a reminder schedule (e.g., daily at 18:00).

-2. **Track Progress**:
-   - Mark daily completions in the habit’s card to update streaks and progress.
-   - For addictions, mark victories or relapses to track sobriety.

-3. **Find Accountability Partners**:
-   - Go to the "Messages" tab, select "Accountability Partners," and create a request.
-   - Specify the habit and your preferences (e.g., age, gender).
-   - Accept incoming requests to start a private accountability chat.

-4. **Chat with Others**:
-   - Access the "Chats" tab to view or create group chats.
-   - Join global chats or accountability chats to share progress and motivation.